Nikon D7500 vs Panasonic TZ100

 It is notable that the D7500 has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the TZ100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D7500 and TZ100 can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D7500 or the Panasonic TZ100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.